sebioharasaft/sebioharasaft.github.io/_pages/about.md

   - /about.html

 ---
 Welcome to my website.
-I am a PhD student in the [Linguistics Department](https://manoa.hawaii.edu/linguistics/) at University of Hawaiʻi at Mānoa.
+I am a PhD student in the [Linguistics Department](https://manoa.hawaii.edu/linguistics/) at the University of Hawaiʻi at Mānoa.

 My research focuses on [Jejueo](https://sites.google.com/a/hawaii.edu/jejueo/home), a critically endangered language spoken primarily on Jeju Island, South Korea.
 In addition to Jeju Island, I have been doing fieldwork in Osaka, Japan, where there are small groups of elderly Jejueo speakers.
 I employ both experimental and naturalistic data collection methods in the field.
 Read more about my research [here](/research).